How can we help you?

 Remove any sensitive data from each file to be deposited.

 Good data behaviors:

 Include a readme file, data dictionary, and/or codebook as appropriate.

 Include versions in open formats for long-term preservation.

 Unsure how to handle any of these requirements and suggestions?
 Contact us and a Research Data Service staff member will help guide you through it.

 Research Data Service staff regularly review the contents of dataset deposits.
 You can read more about what to expect as a depositor in our Curation Procedures help section.

 This phase of publication gives you a chance to look over all the information you've provided and confirm that everything is ready go to.
-You have the option of saving your work and exiting from the publication process if you need more time to gather information, confer with your colleagues, ask the Research Data Service staff a question, etc.
+You have the option of saving your work and exiting from the publication process if you need more time to gather information from a colleague, Research Data Service staff, or other sources.